Biden wants infrastructure deal, but GOP doubts persist - WTMJ

 Republican Sen. Roger Wicker of Mississippi indicated after the meeting that he was willing to negotiate with Biden and called it a “good discussion.”
 But a more fundamental disagreement also emerged about whether the United States is losing its status atop the global economy because of its deteriorating infrastructure.

-“He says that we’re a declining superpower, the United States is no longer number one,” Wicker said afterward.
+“He says that we’re a declining superpower, the United States is no longer No. 1,” Wicker said afterward.
 “I just fundamentally disagree with that.”

 The meeting came as the Biden’s team is making a direct argument for lawmakers to put their constituents ahead of their ideologies.
 The White House released state-by-state breakdowns Monday that show the dire shape of roads, bridges, the power grid and housing affordability, among other issues.
 An appeal to the broader public is unlikely to resonate much with Republican lawmakers who have already blasted the plan.